 - Debriding meniscal tears

-In conjunction with the arthroscopy service, Dr. Ben-Amotz is offering regenerative medicine.
+In conjunction with the arthroscopy service, Dr. Melissa Hobday is offering regenerative medicine in Philadelphia.
 Regenerative Medicine involves in-house bone marrow collection which is sent to local university collaborators for stem cell culturing.
 We are also offering injection of Autologous Conditioned Serum (ACS).
 These innovative technologies are used for the treatment of tendon and ligament injuries as well as osteoarthritis.

 During your initial appointment with our surgery service, you will be greeted by one of our experienced veterinary nurses who will weigh your pet, assess vital signs and obtain a brief patient history from you.
 You will then meet one of our surgeons who will review your pet’s problem and discuss treatment options and recommendations.
 Diagnostics such as blood work or radiographs may be performed.
 Surgery, if necessary, will be discussed and scheduled.